gcarbo01/db-schema-design-guidelines/README.md

 ## Category
 ## Description
 The Multi-tenancy design and implementation can have multiple implications on data modelling depending on the requirements.
 The architecture design can be only to the scope of an application where all the Tenants are running simultaneously, or it can go further to the different levels of the technology stack, for example, platforms, containers, networking, infrastructure, etc. Therefore, affects several layers in the architecture. <br>
-So, in developing a generic data design guidance for multi-tenancy scenarios, I would postulate two scenarios that can be taken as a reference from the data design perspective.
+So, in developing a generic data design guidance for multi-tenancy scenarios, I postulate two scenarios that can be taken as a reference from the data design perspective.
 These are Application database design and a more complex Infrastructure and platform design, where tenants need to be segregated not only from the data perspective but also from the allocation of resources.
 So, briefly, I can mention the problem space for both scenarios:<br>
 .
 For Applications supporting more than one Tenant.
 This has repercussions on Database design and also hosting names and API URLs.  <br>
 .
 For the infrastructure hosting more than one tenant.
 This affects the whole stack, from network compartmentalisation to workload allocation and isolation, capping, etc. There are several models to follow depending on the occasion.
 More below. <br>
 <br>
 .
-For the case of designing that each Tenant or group of Tenants will be in a different database sharding, this design can be applicable for both scenarios above.
-In any case, the proposed implementation of the TenantId can be helpful if a single database is partitioned into multiple shards.<br>
+For the case of designing a sharding model, where a Tenant or a group of Tenants are in a database shard, this design can apply to both scenarios above.
+Implementing the ``TenantId`` at the row level proposed below can be helpful if it is a single database or a database is partitioned into multiple shards.<br>
 <br>

 ### Application database design